N. Korea rips 'lunatic' Trump as US moves B-52 bombers to Guam

 Additional bombers are not the only pieces of US military hardware to arrive in the Pacific in recent weeks.

-Earlier this month, the military boosted its stealth attack options in the Pacific on Saturday when the amphibious assault ship USS Wasp moved into the 7th Fleet area of operations.
+Earlier this month, the military boosted its stealth attack options in the Pacific when the amphibious assault ship USS Wasp moved into the 7th Fleet area of operations.

 The 40,00-ton, 844-foot-long Wasp is essentially a baby aircraft carrier.
 Built in 1980s, it has been upgraded to deploy new Marine Corps F-35B stealth fighter jets.